Adanos020/funky/README.md

 --  name  parameters    return value
 ```

-Which is the shorthand for:
+Which is the shorthand notation for:
 ```haskell
 is even <- (number) -> number % 2 == 0
 --         \_________________________/